kdvolder/spring-blog-2015-03/README.md

 ![menu-new-starter]

 Spring boot provides so called 'starters'.
-A starter is set of classpath dependencies, which, together with Spring Boot auto configuration and lets you get started with an app without needing to do lots of spring configuration.
+A starter is set of classpath dependencies, which, together with Spring Boot auto configuration lets you get started with an app without needing to do any configuration.
 We pick the 'web' starter as we'll build a simple 'Hello' rest service.

 ![new-starter-wizard]

-The wizard is GUI frontend that, under the hood, uses the web service at [start.spring.io] to generate some basic scaffolding.
+The wizard is a GUI frontend that, under the hood, uses the web service at [start.spring.io] to generate some basic scaffolding.
 You could use the web service directly yourself, download the zip it generates, unpack it, import it etc. Using the STS wizard does all of this at the click of a button and ensures the project is configured correctly so you can immediately start coding.

 After you click the finish button, your workspace will look something like this: